 Hacks to Make Chicken Tacos

 - First, you’re going to want to use tongs to remove the chicken from the juice after you shred it.
 There’s a lot of juice and while juicy chicken is delicious, no doubt, you are going to be sad if you have a soggy mess.
 So, tongs are a good idea.
+If it’s still too juicy, you may want to put your shredded chicken in a collandar and let it drain for a few minutes.

 - Make sure you warm your tortillas before serving – they’re more likely to crumble and fall apart if you don’t.
 And that’s just a sad experience all the way around.

 - You can absolutely make this a gluten-free recipe by using gluten-free taco shells and a gluten-free chili powder.
-Particularly good for anyone that enjoys a taco, but can’t get a gluten-free one anywhere but home.
+Particularly good for anyone that enjoys a taco, but you can’t usually get a gluten-free one anywhere but home.

 - Do not cook your chicken using high heat.
 That’s going to dry it out.
 If your oven runs hot, turn it down a bit and make an attempt to flip the meat, cooking it for an equal number of minutes per side.
 Keep it at a medium high heat – never high.